Grizzled tree-kangaroo

-The grizzled tree-kangaroo (Dendrolagus inustus) is a furry, long-tailed, bear-like mammal native to tropical rainforests on the island of New Guinea (split between Indonesia and Papua New Guinea).
+The grizzled tree-kangaroo (Dendrolagus inustus) is a furry, long-tailed mammal native to tropical rainforests on the island of New Guinea (split between Indonesia and Papua New Guinea).
 Like most tree-kangaroos (genus Dendrolagus), it lives in trees and eats leaves, fruit, and bark.
-It is a member of the macropod family Macropodidae with kangaroos, and carries its young in a pouch like other marsupials.
+It is a member of the macropod family Macropodidae and carries its young in a pouch like other marsupials.
 The tree-kangaroo is uncommon and threatened by hunting and habitat loss.
 It is found in foothill forests of northern and western New Guinea and is indigenous to some of the offshore islands.

 Description

 The grizzled tree-kangaroo grows to a length of about 75 to 90 cm with males being considerably larger than females.
 It resembles a terrestrial kangaroo and its weight varies between about 8 and 15 kg.
 The head is small, with a flat muzzle, the arms are powerful for climbing, the hind legs are long and the feet are large for an arboreal animal.
 The toes are armed with strong claws and the fourth toe is usually longer than the others.
 The otherwise bushy, cylindrical tail is often hairless at the base, and is used as a prop when climbing.
 Its colouring is between charcoal grey and chocolate brown with paler underparts.
 The ears are black and the toes and tail are dark.